riok/mapperly/docs/docs/contributing/tests.md

 If the content of the snapshot is different depending on the target framework used, `[VersionedSnapshot(...)]` can be applied on a test class or method.
-The version of each version,
-which produces a changed snapshot content should be passed to the `VersionedSnapshotAttribute`.
+Each target framework version, which introduces snapshot changes compared to the previous supported version, should be passed to the `VersionedSnapshotAttribute` constructor.
-Eg.
-if a snapshots content is different for .NET 6.0, .NET 7.0 and .NET Framework 4.8 but .NET 8.0 is the same as .NET 7.0, `[VersionedSnapshot(Versions.NET6_0 | Versions.NET7_0)]` can be applied.
+E.g., if a snapshot's content is different for .NET 6.0, .NET 7.0 and .NET Framework 4.8 but .NET 8.0 is the same as .NET 7.0, `NET6_0` and `NET7_0` introduce changes, therefore `[VersionedSnapshot(Versions.NET6_0 | Versions.NET7_0)]` should be applied.
 The resulting snapshot is then stored three times: in `default` for .NET Framework 4.8, in `NET6_0` for .NET 6.0 and in `NET7_0` for .NET 7.0 and later.
 You may need to manually update older versions.
 The received snapshots of the tests are saved in the GitHub Actions as artifacts and can be downloaded.

-Debugging integration tests is a lot harder than debugging unit tests.
+Debugging integration tests is a bit harder than debugging unit tests.
-Therefore if an integration test needs to be debugged, it is often easier to implement an unit test for the to be tested behaviour and debug the unit test instead of the integration test.
+If an integration test needs to be debugged, consider implementing a unit test.
 See also the [debugging documentation](./debugging.md) topic on how to debug Mapperly.

 ## VerifyTests